Top News The 20th JPMA Forum" held

 More than a year and a half has already passed since the first case of infection was confirmed in Japan in January 2020.
 During that time, there have been several waves of epidemics, and at the peak, there were issues such as insufficient capacity of public health centers and PCR and other tests, and insufficient hospital beds to accommodate severely ill patients.

-Dr. Yasuhiro Suzuki, Vice President, International University of Health and Welfare,
+Dr. Yasuhiro Suzuki, Vice President, International University of Health and Welfare

 In the midst of this situation, there have been reports of harsh views on the speed and preparedness of Japan's pharmaceutical R&D, manufacturing, and supply during this pandemic.

-Rather than blaming someone else as the "bad guy" and feeling complacent, I believe it is important to gather the collective wisdom of the public to examine and analyze what caused the pandemic and how to avoid it, and to ensure that the pandemic can be overcome.
+Rather than blaming someone else as the "bad guy" and feeling complacent, I believe it is important to gather the collective wisdom of the public to examine and analyze what caused the pandemic and how to avoid it, and to ensure that the pandemic is overcome.
 Specifically, we can mention institutional issues related to approval, environmental improvement to promote research and development, and systems to support supply, dosing, and vaccination.

 In terms of institutional issues alone, the Pharmaceuticals and Medical Devices Law (Pharmaceuticals and Medical Devices Law) includes a "special exception approval" system that allows for prompt domestic approval when a drug is approved in another country with an equivalent level of review, but this system follows the approval of the foreign country that preceded it and does not provide a framework for prompt approval in Japan as a precedent.
 In addition, the "special exception approval" system has been introduced in the U.S. and Europe.
 In addition, there is no system of "emergency use authorization" in Japan, which has been introduced in Europe and the U.S. Once an approval is granted, it will not be revoked unless there is a serious problem (this is true even if the precedent for the special approval is the emergency use authorization in Europe and the U.S.).
 The "accelerated approval with conditions" system that was introduced into the Pharmaceutical Affairs Law was not utilized in this pandemic.